billmaya/viand/README.md

 * This is the Android/iPhone app that I'm currently working on (it's a grocery management list for my family)
 * Currently uses SQLite for local storage, I'm in the process of adding syncing between app instances using Microsoft Azure
+* You can see development history so far at http://objectiveme.com/tag/viand/

 ### How do I get set up? ###